syntasso/kratix-docs/docs/_partials/_install-promise.md

 <br />

-<p>The Jenkins Promise requires the Jenkins Operator to be deployed to the <code>worker</code> clusters.
+<p>The Jenkins Promise requires the Jenkins Operator to be deployed to the <code>worker</code> Destination clusters.
 Kratix will deploy the operator when you apply the Promise.
 You can verify that the Jenkins Operator is now installed<br />
 <sub>(This may take a few minutes so <code>--watch</code> will watch the command.
 Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop watching)</sub>
 </p>